qxzzxq/pyofo/README.md

 # pyofo
-A Python library to interface with ofo bike API.
+:bike: A Python library to interface with ofo bike API.

 ## Installation
 ```